Informatik-HS-KL/BEGGEL-SP-Map-Matcher-WS19/readme.md

 This example prints out all links with their distances around the first point (Node) in the Tile.

-## Data Visualisation (testing)
+## Data Visualisation
-After the start you have the opportunity visualize Links, Nodes, a route and Links in radius.
-We implement a test web page under [localhost](http://http://localhost:5000/).
+With the code <code>rest.app.run(host="localhost", port=5000)</code> you can start a web server for visualize.
+There you can display nodes, links and crossings in an specific geohash.
+Furthermore you can calculate the shortest route between two points or you display all links in an certain radius.

 ![Picture 1]